Statutory Framework for the EYFS

 It is used to provide the foundation for effective future education, through teaching and learning, and to help ease the transition between early years and school.

-The Strategic Improvement Visit can be tailored to offer a range of strategies to support your continuous improvement and is suitable for both early years and out of school providers.
+The Education People offer a Strategic Improvement Visit that can be tailored to offer a range of strategies to support you in meeting the requirements of the statutory framework and your continuous improvement.
+This visit is suitable for both early years and out of school providers.
 A range of options are available that include, but are not limited to:

 - action planning